 5. Think about you.
 What would you like for Christmas this year?
 A new novel?
 Cozy slippers?
 Chocolate-covered caramels?
 Let’s all commit to finagling a little something special for ourselves this season, even if we have to do the buying or making.

-These are the things I hope to do this Christmas season:
+These are the some of things I hope to do this holiday season:

 *Simplify and have time to relax.